-- 1.1 Except where modified by this Permit, the water taking shall be in accordance with the application for this Permit To Take Water, dated September 23, 2013 and signed by Christopher Carroll, and all Schedules included in this Permit. - 1.2 The Permit Holder shall ensure that any person authorized by the Permit Holder to take water under this Permit is provided with a copy of this Permit and shall take all reasonable measures to ensure that any such person complies with the conditions of this Permit. - 1.3 Any person authorized by the Permit Holder to take water under this Permit shall comply with the conditions of this Permit. - 1.4 This Permit is not transferable to another person. - 1.5 This Permit provides the Permit Holder with permission to take water in accordance with the conditions of this Permit, up to the date of the expiry of this Permit.
+- 1.1 Except where modified by this Permit, the water taking shall be in accordance with the application for this Permit To Take Water, dated October 11, 2023 and signed by Dave McCarthy, and all Schedules included in this Permit. - 1.2 The Permit Holder shall ensure that any person authorized by the Permit Holder to take water under this Permit is provided with a copy of this Permit and shall take all reasonable measures to ensure that any such person complies with the conditions of this Permit. - 1.3 Any person authorized by the Permit Holder to take water under this Permit shall comply with the conditions of this Permit. - 1.4 This Permit is not transferable to another person without the Director's written consent. - 1.5 This Permit provides the Permit Holder with permission to take water in accordance with the conditions of this Permit, up to the date of the expiry of this Permit.
 This Permit does not constitute a legal right, vested or otherwise, to a water allocation, and the issuance of this Permit does not guarantee that, upon its expiry, it will be renewed. - 1.6 The Permit Holder shall keep this Permit available at all times at or near the site of the taking, and shall produce this Permit immediately for inspection by a Provincial Officer upon his or her request. - 1.7 The Permit Holder shall report any changes of address to the Director within thirty days of any such change.
 The Permit Holder shall report any change of ownership of the property for which this Permit is issued within thirty days of any such change.
-A change in ownership in the property shall cause this Permit to be cancelled.